|

 Photo taken from the west side of L, where Groth Brothers is now.

-It is now known who is standing against the flagpole on top of the building, or
+It is not known who is standing against the flagpole on top of the building, or

 why they are there.